Posed Versus Unposed Wedding Photographs

 This kind of questions, conversation or statement materializes pretty much all the time during consultations be it in person or on Skype.
 One of my first responses is that I thank them for their kind words.
 If there was a way that I could explain a style it would be like this.
 My style is like a coffee brand, you either hate my style or love my style of photography.
 I’ve heard people say they hate Starbucks coffee yet they LOVE Tim Hortons coffee.
 Is it not wrong?
 No, it’s not wrong.
 We’re all individuals and are attracted to certain things.
 We’re different, we’re human so we’re allowed to enjoy or love different things.
 Thanks, goodness for freedom of thought.

 Okay, back to the point.
 I’ve met with my client and I now know want they want, this is great.
 My aim is always to end with the unposed photo approach.
 I love natural feeling photos but the day needs help in getting photos otherwise what happens is you end with the fly on the wall photos with no big moment photos.
 I’m not talking about the first kiss, ring going on, first dance, cake cutting.
 These to me are must have photos and are not even something that should be spoken about.
 I’m talking about time taking out with the bride and groom.
 Natural photos materialize when people are comfortable and relaxed but how do we arrive in this moment in time?
 One approach is the engagement session.
 During the engagement shoot, it’s a fabulous time with no rushing around.
 You just enjoy being photographed and learn all the tricks.
-Even if I’m not commissioned to photograph an engagement shoot I have many sensational techniques that will make my clients feel relaxed on their wedding day.
+As a Calgary wedding photographer and even if I’m not commissioned to photograph an engagement shoot I have many sensational techniques that will make my clients feel relaxed on their wedding day.

 A fun experience